nyu-web-design/photoshop-assignment/README.md

-# Photoshop Assignment
+# Raster Image Assignment

 Welcome!
-In this assignment, you will use Photoshop to create a picture of yourself placed into an unlikely, unique or impossible location.
+In this assignment, you will use [Photoshop](https://www.adobe.com/products/photoshop.html) or [GIMP](https://www.gimp.org/) to create a picture of yourself placed into an unlikely, unique or impossible location.

 You might place yourself at the North Pole, for example, climbing the Eiffel Tower, jumping over the moon … or simply standing beside the President at his very crowded inaugural celebration.